 A surgeon may have difficulty determining if pseudoarthrosis is present.
 If pseudoarthrosis has occurred, a recurrence of pain very similar in location to that before surgery will often be noted over a period of months, or the pain may gradually increase shortly after surgery.

 If a painful pseudoarthrosis is identified, your spinal surgeon will make further recommendations for additional treatment, which may include additional surgery.

-Fixed sagittal imbalance (FSI) occurs when spinal deformity disables patients' ability to stand up straight.
+Fixed sagittal imbalance (FSI) occurs when spinal alignment prevents patients' ability to stand up straight.
 Loss of sagittal balance causes patients to compensate by bending their hips and knees to try to maintain an upright posture.
 This puts greater strain on the muscles of the lower back and legs.